lrkrol/SEREEGA/docs/README.md

 ## Special thanks and acknowledgements

 Fabien Lotte provided two early drafts of what are now `lf_generate_fromfieldtrip` and `erp_generate_signal`.
-That's where it all started!
-Stefan Haufe provided code and support for the autoregressive model signal type.
-Part of this work was supported by the Deutsche Forschungsgemeinschaft (ZA 821/3-1).
+I'd like to thank Mahta Mousavi for the band-pass filter design, Stefan Haufe for the autoregressive signal generation code and accompanying support, and Ramón Martíınez-Cancino for his assistance with the GUI development.
+Part of this work was supported by the Deutsche Forschungsgemeinschaft (grant number ZA 821/3-1), Idex Bordeaux and LabEX CPU/SysNum, and the European Research Council with the BrainConquest project (grant number ERC-2016-STG-714567).